shvedt/mridu-manda/README.md

 Feel free to contribute to the project by opening an issue.

+## Credits

+The ASCII art for weather representation in this project was created by [Julynx](https://github.com/Julynx).
+It was taken from [here](https://github.com/Julynx/wthr).

 ## License

 This is licensed under the GNU General Public License version 3.0

 ## Changelog

-### Version 1.0
+### Version 1.2 - Latest Release

-- Added support for adding user api key to a `.txt` file automatically
-- Added license information
-- Updated documentation
-- Changed script name from `weather` to `mrdmnd`
+- Added a new display option named 'one liner' that shows the output in one line for minimalism
+- Added ASCII representations of weather conditions but not implemented yet
+- Added command line argument `-o` for the 'one liner' display option
-- Removed support for environment variable
+- Formatted the code for better manageability

 For full changelog refer to [CHANGELOG](https://github.com/shvedt/mridu-manda/blob/main/CHANGELOG.md).